workload-assessment-openshift4/helm-examples/helloworld-chart/README.md

 ### Chart.yaml file

-The 'Chart.yaml' file is required for all Helm charts.
+The `Chart.yaml` file is required for all Helm charts.
 It describes what the chart is, either an _application_ or _library_ chart.
-The 'Chart.yaml' file also contains the _version_ and _appVersion_ of the application our example Helm chart is deploying.
+The `Chart.yaml` file also contains the _version_ and _appVersion_ of the application our example Helm chart is deploying.
 When making changes to a chart, it is important that the _version_ and _appVersion_ numbers are bumped up to reflect the new version of the application being deployed with the Helm Chart.

 ### Templates folder

 The templates/ directory is one of the most integral parts of a Helm chart.
-The _templates_ directory is where Helm finds the YAML definitions for your Kubernetes objects such as Services and Deployments.
+The `templates` directory is where Helm finds the YAML definitions for your Kubernetes objects such as Services and Deployments.

 #### deployment.yaml